hinrikur/IceNLPy/README.md

   -t, --tree-view       Print the output in a tree view format.
 Only applies to IceParser.

-$ icenlpy tokenizer "Hann er mjög góður íslenskufræðingur að norðan." -of 1
+$ icenlpy tokenizer "Hann er mjög virtur málfræðingur að norðan." -of 1

 Hann
 er
 mjög
-góður
+virtur
 málfræðingur
 að
 norðan